tlivings/graphql-routing-split/README.md

 # graphql-routing-split
-Playing with routing some graphql by splitting it across different microservices that represent distinct (with no cohesion) API destinations (i.e. use a query aggregate but do not have cohesive API to hit)
+Playing with routing some graphql by splitting it across different microservices that represent distinct (with no cohesion) API destinations (i.e. use a query aggregate but do not have cohesive API to hit).

 ### Design